emmawalshdev/The-Book-bar/testing.md

     - The 'Sort by' feature only sorts the entire collection:
         - Once a user searches by keyword, the 'Sort by' button disappears.
-        - As the database grows, it may become a requirement to apply'Sort by' to the results.
+        - As the database grows, it may become a requirement to apply 'Sort by' to the results.
-        - This development will be considered if the requirment arises.
+        - This development will be considered if the requirement arises.

-4. I want to be able to login or register for an account on the website, so that I can access my profile, upload books and add reviews.
+4. I want to be able to log in or register for an account on the website, so that I can access my profile, upload books and add reviews.

     - Register and login pages are clearly located on the navbar:
         - A link to the login page is located on the register page, for users who have mistakenly navigated here.
         - A link to the register page is located on the login page, for users who have mistakenly navigated here

     - The register page contains clear messages:
-        - Benefits of registering are displayed on the first line.
+        - The benefits of registering are displayed on the first line.
         - A link to the login page is included.
         - Username and password criteria are listed.

     - The register page contains clear feedback messages for form submission:
-        - An error message is shown if the username is aleardy in use.
+        - An error message is shown if the username is already in use.
         - An error message is shown if the password is too short.
         - A Success message is shown if registration is successful.